xuan1905/verifiers/README.md

 Tested with Python 3.11 and this [image](https://hub.docker.com/layers/pytorch/pytorch/2.5.1-cuda12.1-cudnn9-devel/images/sha256-e8e63dd7baca894ba11fe1ba48a52a550793c8974f89b533d697784dd20a4dc0).
 If you encounter version issues, please confirm that you are able to run basic TRL training in your environment before opening an issue. `flash-attn` and `liger-kernel` are used for performance reasons.
 Recommended usage is via `accelerate` with DeepSpeed ZeRO 3 ([example config](https://github.com/huggingface/trl/blob/main/examples/accelerate_configs/deepspeed_zero3.yaml)) but `torchrun` works in my tests as well.

-You can also use this [gist](https://gist.github.com/kalomaze/37c70e022cb1e9428ebb1ee7a4b52275) from (@kalomaze)[https://github.com/kalomaze] to quickly install and run an example script (maybe outdated now).
+You can also use this [gist](https://gist.github.com/kalomaze/37c70e022cb1e9428ebb1ee7a4b52275) from [@kalomaze])https://github.com/kalomaze) to quickly install and run an example script (maybe outdated now idk).

 ## Usage